 Test conditions and data to be provided

 The test conditions are according to CTC on VTM with ALF turned on and VTM with ALF turned off.
-[The results based on the BMS are needed as well].
-In addition, the proponents need to provide the results for QP42 and possibly for the additional test sequences chosen by the CE.
+In addition, the proponents need to provide results for additional QP and additional test sequences chosen by the CE (see above).
+The sequences length for the subjective viewing is 10 seconds.